Interferencias/interferencias.github.io/_posts/2017-12-02-ss-3-distributed-ledger-ctf.md

 author: terceranexus6
 image:
   feature: banners/header.jpg
-tags: bitcoins hacking network security
+tags: bitcoins hacking networking seguridad
 ---

 Friday was such an intense day regarding to security.
 First of all I started investigating for a class assignment about **Distributed Ledger** (as in [Bitcoin](https://dev.to/terceranexus6/bitcoins-d00) system) applied to other things such as energy industry, communication and similar.
 A distributed ledger is a database held and updated independently by each participant (or node) in a large network.
 The lacking of central authority makes individual nodes process every transaction, and update the ledger again (for every node).